Nicholas Hoult

 Nicholas Caradoc Hoult (/hoʊlt/; born 7 December 1989) is an English actor.
-His filmography includes supporting work in big-budget mainstream productions and starring roles in independent projects in American and British films.
-He has received several accolades, including nominations for a British Academy Film Award, two Golden Globe Awards, and a Primetime Emmy Award.
+His filmography includes work in big-budget mainstream productions and starring roles in independent projects in American and British films.
+His accolades include nominations for a British Academy Film Award, two Golden Globe Awards, and a Primetime Emmy Award.
 He was included in Forbes 30 Under 30 in 2012.

 Hoult performed in local theatre productions as a child.
-He made his screen debut at age six in the 1996 film Intimate Relations, and appeared in several television programmes.
-His breakthrough came with his role in the 2002 comedy-drama About a Boy.
+He made his screen debut aged six, in the 1996 film Intimate Relations, and appeared in several television programmes.
+His breakthrough came with his role as Marcus Brewer in the 2002 comedy-drama About a Boy.
 He achieved wider recognition for his performance as Tony Stonem in the E4 teen series Skins (2007–2008).
 His transition to adult roles began with the 2009 drama A Single Man and the fantasy film Clash of the Titans (2010).
 He played the mutant Hank McCoy / Beast in the 2011 superhero film X-Men: First Class, a role he reprised in later instalments of the film series.

-Hoult played the title role in the adventure film Jack the Giant Slayer (2013) and a zombie in the romantic comedy Warm Bodies (2013).
-He had a supporting role in the action film Mad Max: Fury Road (2015) and portrayed various historical figures such as Robert Harley in the black comedy The Favourite (2018) and Peter III in the Hulu comedy-drama series The Great (2020–2023).
+Hoult played the title role in the adventure film Jack the Giant Slayer (2013) and the zombie lead in the Romeo and Juliet homage comedy Warm Bodies (2013).
+He had supporting roles in the action film Mad Max: Fury Road (2015), portrayed various historical figures such as Robert Harley in the black comedy The Favourite (2018) and Peter III, Emperor of Russia in the Hulu comedy-drama series The Great (2020–2023).
 His work on The Great earned him nominations for two Golden Globes and a Primetime Emmy Award.
 He has since starred in the black comedy The Menu (2022), the courtroom drama Juror #2 (2024), the horror film Nosferatu (2024), and the superhero film Superman (2025).

 Outside of film, Hoult voiced Elliot in the 2010 action role-playing game Fable III and appeared in the 2009 West End play New Boy.
 He supports the charitable organisations Teenage Cancer Trust and Christian Aid.
+He is also a trained racing driver, competing in the Ferrari Challenge racing series.